How to implement a navigation redesign on an e-commerce website

 Introduction to navigation analysis

-The navigational structure of a the website is the fundamental that guides user traffic (conversion paths) and impacts the user experience (UX).
+The navigational structure of a website is the fundamental that guides user traffic (conversion paths) and impacts the user experience (UX).
 This is why a detailed understanding of site traffic is crucial.
 Proper navigation analysis increases content accessibility, improves conversion rates and ensures better user engagement on the site.

 Why does a navigation analysis matter?